 The Chase Sapphire Reserve has quickly become one of the most popular premium credit cards, and it’s one that many people have.
 If you have the Ink Business Preferred, Ink Business Cash, or Ink Business Unlimited in conjunction with the Sapphire Reserve, then you can redeem each point for 1.5 cents towards the cost of a travel purchase, getting you even more value for your points.

 For example, the Ink Unlimited offers 1.5x points per dollar spent, so that means for each dollar spent you’d earn 2.25 cents towards the cost of a travel purchase, which is fantastic for non-bonused spend.

 One benefit that people often look for in a credit card is auto rental CDW (collision damage waiver).
 This is useful if you’re renting a car, especially if you don’t otherwise have car insurance.

 This isn’t for everyone, but for a small business that’s growing, 0% intro APR can be a great benefit.
 Both the Ink Business Cash and Ink Business Unlimited offer 0% intro APR on purchase and balance transfers for the first 12 months.
-After that APR is variable, and ranges from 14.99-20.99%.
+After that APR is variable.